 State your ideal outcome

 Sometimes we think we want something but don’t realize all of the repercussions of receiving it.
-So instead of trying to force God’s hand, I state my intention with specific closing words and trust that my goal will not only manifest, but it will come about in a better way than I ever could have imagined in my limited scope.
+So instead of trying to force the Divine's hand, I state my intention with specific closing words and trust that my goal will not only manifest, but it will come about in a better way than I ever could have imagined in my limited scope.

 You do not always need to close your intention with these words, sometimes you do know exactly what you need.
 But just keep them in mind when stating your intent.